-NOTICE OF ANNUAL GENERAL MEETING OF SHAREHOLDERS
+NOTICE OF ANNUAL MEETING OF SHAREHOLDERS

-NOTICE IS HEREBY GIVEN that the Annual Meeting of the Shareholders of Enerflex Ltd. ("Enerflex" or the "Company") will be held at 2:30 pm (MDT) on Tuesday, May 4, 2021 in a virtual-only format via live online webcast, at https://web.lumiagm.com/191944758.
+NOTICE IS HEREBY GIVEN that the Annual Meeting of the Shareholders of Enerflex Ltd. ("Enerflex" or the "Company") will be held at 2:30 pm (MDT) on Tuesday, May 3, 2022 in a virtual format via live online webcast, at https://web.lumiagm.com/235425205.
 The purpose of the meeting is to:

-- a) Receive the Annual Consolidated Financial Statements of the Company as at and for the year ended December 31, 2020, together with the report of the auditors thereon; - b) Elect eleven directors of the Company; - Appoint auditors of the Company for the ensuing year at a remuneration to be fixed by the directors of the Company; - d) Approve an advisory resolution to accept Enerflex's approach to executive compensation; and - Transact such other business as may properly come before the meeting or any adjournment(s) or postponement(s) thereof.
+- Receive the Annual Consolidated Financial Statements of the Company as at and for the year ended December 31, 2021, together with the report of the auditors thereon; - b) Elect nine directors of the Company; - c) Appoint the auditors of the Company for the ensuing year at a remuneration to be fixed by the directors of the Company; - d) Approve an advisory resolution to accept Enerflex's approach to executive compensation; and - e) Transact such other business as may properly come before the meeting or any adjournment(s) or postponement(s) thereof.